 Extending previous CGS mapping efforts along the Front Range region of the state, this publication describes the geology of this 7.5-minute quadrangle located between Erie and Ft.
 Lupton, Colorado.
+The GIS data included in this package was brought into GeMS Level 3 compliance as of November 2022.
 Includes GIS data and two PDF plates.
 Digital ZIP download.
 OF-18-01D

 From the Geologic History: